Skip to content

 555133742: {}

-If targets are specified in multiple places (e.g. CLI and account specific), then a resource type must be specified in all places.
+If includes are specified in multiple places (e.g. CLI and account specific), then a resource type must be specified in all places.
 In other words each configuration limits the previous ones.

 If an exclude is used, then all its resource types will not be deleted.